generalpooria/SauceDemo_Pytest_POM/README.md

 *   **Data-Driven Testing**: Test data (credentials, user info) is externalized into a `test_data.json` file, making tests more flexible and easier to manage.
 *   **Pytest Fixtures**: Used for setup and teardown operations, such as initializing the WebDriver and loading test data (`conftest.py`).
 *   **HTML Test Reports**: Generating a clear, shareable HTML report of the test results using `pytest-html`.
+*   **Screenshots for Evidence**: Automatically taking a screenshot upon successful order completion to provide visual proof.

 ## Prerequisites